-While giving top-notch customer service is a priority for your company, it’s nearly impossible to appease every customer request.
-But how do you keep customers happy and loyal if you can’t always give them what they want?
+Even if standout customer service is one of your highest brand priorities, you can’t simply say yes to every customer request.
+After all, sometimes customers have unreasonable expectations, don’t understand your company products or services, or just ask for something that you simply can’t provide.
+But how can you ensure customers stay loyal to your brand even when you can’t fulfill their every request?
 Keep reading to find out how you can make the answer a positive yes, even when the short answer is no.

 Hire the Right Employees and Empower Them